hrtywhy/hrtywhy.github.io/_posts/2025-01-23-uncovering-the-marijuana-php-backdoor.markdown

 # Initial Access

 From the analyzed logs, it is evident that the threat actor gained initial access by exploiting a vulnerability in the CMS or its plugins—a commonly targeted entry point for public-facing applications.
-During this intrusion, the attacker uploaded a malicious folder named "bk", which served as a payload container.
+During this intrusion, the attacker uploaded a malicious folder named <b>"bk"</b>, which served as a payload container.
 This folder housed additional malicious files, including `geju.php`, `hiroshi.php`, and `godsend.php`, further enabling the attacker’s activities.

 ![alt text](/images/logz.png)